-What kind of a spice is it?
+What kind of spice is the Timut Pepper?

 Timut pepper is a true pepper rarity, actually not a pepper, but the capsule fruit of a rhombus plant (Rutaceae).
 This prickly shrub Zanthoxylum alatum (synonym Z. Armatum) has a stature height of up to 10 meters.
 It is a close relative of the Chinese Sichuan pepper (Zanthoxylum bungeanum).
 In Nepal, this plant grows wild at an altitude of about 2000 meters, in the mountainous regions of the Himalayas and is not cultivated but grows wild.
-Its capsule fruits turn reddish brown when mature and break open.
+Its capsule fruits turn reddish-brown when mature and break open.
 Inside there are up to 4 small black seeds.

 Is the Timut Pepper professionally cultivated?

-How does this pepper variety look like?
+How does this Nepalese pepper variety look like?

 What does Timut Pepper taste like?